 Transcript Evaluation and Transfer Credit

-North Park staff evaluates transcripts for students from Scandinavian schools.
+North Park staff evaluates transcripts for students from Scandinavian secondary schools.
 Students do not need to have those transcripts evaluated or translated by an outside agency.

 Upon receipt of an application and copies of a student’s academic record (transcript), a preliminary evaluation will be made and a letter of admission suitable for use with Lånekassen (Norway) or CSN (Sweden) will be issued.
 A report is also created based on the transcript evaluation showing how much credit the student is granted by North Park.
 Norwegian students should review our specific transfer credit policy that applies to them.

 Upon graduation from high schools or other institutions, admitted students must submit directly to North Park their final transcript confirming their graduation.
 A final review will be completed at North Park when this final transcript is received, confirming the preliminary transcript evaluation.

 All students from Scandinavia are offered a North Park Grant (or scholarship) when they are admitted into studies at North Park.
 The grant remains constant throughout studies at North Park unless a student moves off campus, in which case the grant is reduced.
 The grant appears on a student bill as an International Student Grant.

 Students may qualify for additional scholarships in music, art, drama, journalism, and media studies based on an audition or an evaluation of submitted materials/portfolio.